brandur/sorg/content/fragments/asturias-checkin.md

   the piece, a more amateur player can benefit a lot from removing this variable. _Asturias_, with its many repeating patterns and measures, is also particularly condusive to memorization to memorization.
-* Use the guitar tab.
-As far as I can tell, there is exactly one objectively correct way of set of positions to use while playing the song, and the guitar tab will save you from having to figure it out yourself (i.e. as opposed to the version using musical notation).
+* Use the guitar tablature.
+As far as I can tell, there is exactly one objectively correct way to do the song's fingering, and the guitar tab will save you from having to figure it out yourself (i.e. as opposed to the version using musical notation).

 Currently giving me the most trouble is the triplet section, which starts around [28 seconds into this John Williams rendition][triplets].
 While it